TECHNICAL OPERATIONSTAKING PRECAUTIONS HEALTH, SAFETY & SECURITY

 Friday and Saturday 7:30 am – 6 pm

-Note: Current IMA Students have card access to IMA until 10pm each evening.
+Note: Current full time IMA Students have card access to IMA until 10pm each evening.

 IMA Equipment Cage Hours of Operation

 Monday – Thursday 8 am – 10:00 pm

 Friday 8 am – 6:00 pm

 Sunday 12pm – 5pm Equipment and facilities are for in building/ Campus use only.
 All equipment must be returned by 4:30 pm.
 There are no reservations or returns of other equipment on Sundays.

 Note that reservations can be made in person only at the Cage.

 - WHMIS training

 - Safe Studio Guidelines

 - Floor Plans